 I've already written about every reason someone might unfriend me.
 I can't really let that ebb and flow get to me or it would tear me apart as a person who imprints on Roombas and wants everyone to love him.
-People pick fights with me for almost all of the same reasons, but if I got into twenty fights a day, even if I could find that human touchpoint and make peace with 95% of them, I would A) only be conflict resolving and never writing, and B) be a hollowed out husk of a desiccated human being who knows only rage.
+People pick fights with me for almost all of the same reasons, but if I got into twenty fights a day, even if I could find that human touchpoint and make peace with 95% of them, I would A) only be conflict resolving and never writing, and B) be a hollowed out husk of a desiccated human being who knows only empty sorrow and frustration.

-There's only a few ways to deal with it.
+There are only a few ways to deal with it.
 If you hold absolutely, perfectly still, people will get bored and go somewhere else.
 If you say only absolutely, perfectly innocuous things, (most) people will not have any reason to complain.
 If you completely ignore your comment sections, probably only 1/50ish of those angry people end up contacting you directly in some manner (but then your comment section is a troll-haven cesspool).